csc302-spring-2021/proj-DaBaby/doc/phase2/technical-report.md

 We split the work between frontend and backend, which worked well as all the team members are working on components that they are most familiar and comfortable with.
 However, we need more communication and understanding between the frontend members and backend members, as having little knowledge to the other part has made it harder for the integration process.
 We are planning on making all group members to be somewhat familiar with parts they are not responsible for, so everyone has a big picture of the project and understands the designs and difficulties of other components too.

-In terms of communication and collaboration, we use discord + google doc (api draft / meeting nots) + figma (UI design and UML diagram) + Github Project (Kanban workflow board).
-This workflow has proven to be efficient as everyone gets updated with all the progress in real time and the communication within the team is clear and efficient.
+In terms of communication and collaboration, we use discord, google doc (for the API draft and meeting nots), Figma (UI design and UML diagram), and Github Project (Kanban workflow board).
+Team members were for most part using these communication channels frequently to stay actively engaged with the rest of the team.
+The following is a list of our most significant process artifacts:

 - [Our Kanban Board](https://github.com/csc302-spring-2021/proj-DaBaby/projects/1)
 - [Our PR Page](https://github.com/csc302-spring-2021/proj-DaBaby/pulls)